rscode999/cnet/documentation.md

 Returns the output of the network for a given input.

-If `training` is true, intermediate outputs are stored for backpropagation.
+If `training` is true, intermediate outputs are stored for backpropagation, allowing `{networkName}.reverse` to be called.

 **Returns**